tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 "It’s a human failing to even put your mind on a question of which stock market is going to go up or down.
 There’s never been anybody who knew that." — Templeton

 "I’m convinced that everything that’s important in investing is counterintuitive, and everything that’s obvious is wrong." — Marks

+"He asks himself questions such as Are investors appropriately skeptical and risk-averse or are they ignoring risks and happily paying up?
+Are valuations reasonable relative to historical standards?
+Are deal structures fair to investors?
+Is there too much faith in the future?"

+"I always look at things in terms of ‘Where’s the mistake?
+Is the mistake in buying or not buying?’ " — Marks

+"Both in markets and life, the goal isn’t to embrace risk or eschew it, but to bear it intelligently while never forgetting the possibility of an unpleasant outcome."

+"Our performance doesn’t come from what we buy or sell.
+It comes from what we hold.
+So the main activity is holding, not buying and selling.
+I’ve always wondered if it wouldn’t enhance an organization to say, ‘We only trade on Thursdays.’
+And the other four days of the week, all you can do is sit and think." — Marks

+"If your thinking is heavily colored by wishful thinking, then your probability assignments will be biased toward favorable… If you’re given to fear, then you’ll be biased toward the negative… No one is going to say, ‘This is my prediction and it’s probably wrong.’
+But you must say, ‘This is my expectation and I have to be aware of the likelihood that it’s colored by my emotional bias.’
+And you have to resist it.
+For me, that means not to chicken out when the going gets tough." — Marks

+"To lag is to suffer.
+It becomes psychologically painful, but also financially painful… After one year, your shareholders are upset.
+After two years, they’re furious.
+After three years, they’re gone." and "It had gone on for so long that there were days when I thought I was an idiot.
+You do, in truth, start doubting yourself… Everybody seems to see the light.
+How come I don’t see it?" — Eveillard

+"To the extent that we’ve been successful over the decades, it’s due mostly to what we did not own.
+We owned no Japanese stocks in the late eighties.
+We owned no tech in the late nineties.
+And we didn’t own any financial stocks to speak of between 2000 and 2008." — Eveillard
+Matthew McLennan

+"Why is it so valuable to reduce investing to a few core principles?
+For a start, it forces us to think through what we truly believe."

+"I have a simple way of looking at things that makes sense to me and that I’m going to stick with through thick and thin.
+That’s it." — Greenblatt

+"I like calculating the odds.
+Consciously or unconsciously, I’m calculating the odds on every investment.
+What’s the upside?
+What’s the downside?… I don’t think you can be a good investor without thinking in that way." — Greenblatt

+"It’s easier to find bargains off the beaten path or in extraordinary situations that other people aren’t looking at." — Greenblatt

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/richer-wiser-happier-by-william-green/)